deepmodeling/abacus-develop/python/pyabacus/CONTRIBUTING.md

         └── CMakeLists.txt
 ```

+Our project is built using [pybind11](http://github.com/pybind/pybind11) and [scikit-build-core](https://scikit-build-core.readthedocs.io/) for facilitating the `CMake` build toolchain.
+So the `CMakeLists.txt` configuration is the key to thoroughly understanding the project structure.

 ### Root CMake Configuration

 The `CMakeLists.txt` in root directory is the main configuration file for the pyabacus project.
 It sets up the project, finds necessary dependencies, configures build options, and includes subdirectories for different modules.
 Below is a detailed explanation of each section of the file: